Old Broad Street Presbyterian Church and Cemetery

-Old Broad Street Presbyterian Church and Cemetery is a historic church on Broad (New Jersey Route 49) and Lawrence Streets in Bridgeton, Cumberland County, New Jersey, United States.
-It was built in 1792 and added to the National Register of Historic Places in 1974.
+The Old Broad Street Presbyterian Church and Cemetery is a historic place on Broad (New Jersey Route 49) and Lawrence Streets in the city of Bridgeton in Cumberland County, New Jersey, United States.
+The brick church was built in 1792 and was documented by the Historic American Buildings Survey (HABS) in 1936.
+It was added to the National Register of Historic Places on December 2, 1974, for its significance in architecture.
+It was added as a contributing property to the Bridgeton Historic District on October 29, 1982.